Benefits of Homeschooling

 Unfortunately, in this day and age, it is not uncommon for a working mother to leave her infant to a stranger since infant hood and lose all possible ties of bonding and relationship with her infant.
 Children also need their parents beyond the toddler stage and continue to yearn for a good relationship with their parents at various stages of life.

-When a family homeschool, their interaction with their children increase and they gradually build a strong family unit.
+When a family homeschools, their interaction with their children increase and they gradually build a strong family unit.
 They have lots of opportunities to learn together, work together, and play together.

 It is not uncommon in yeshiva circles for parents to send their children off to faraway places to learn Torah since six years of age.
 They only see their sons during holidays and some off-Shabbos.
-I cannot fathom such actions.
+We cannot fathom such actions.
+How do they get to know their sons?
+How do their sons get to know their mother?
+This reminds me of an article written in memory of a great Rebbetzin by her son who admitted that he did not know his mother and wished he did.

-Chana, the prophetess, who longed for a child for many years, and had one after davening to Hashem, agreed to return her son to the service of the Bais HaMikdash after she weaned him at three years old.
+Chana, the prophetess, who longed for a child for many years, and had one after pouring her heart out to Hashem at the Mishkan in Shilo, agreed to return her son to the service of the Bais HaMikdash after she weaned him at three years old.
 This is rather an exception than the normal.
 When Hashem gives us children, He wants us to raise them properly as they are our future, the guarantors of the survival of the Jewish People.
 The prophet Shmuel, the son of Chana, was an exception.

 Preserving good behavior in children